open-spaced-repetition/py-fsrs/CONTRIBUTING.md

 ## Contributing code

-### Local setup

-**Step 1**: Start by forking this repo, then cloning it to your local machine.

-**Step 2**: Create a new local branch where you will implement your changes.

-### Develop
+### Set up local environment

-Install `fsrs` locally in editable mode along with the dev dependencies
+After cloning this repo, install `fsrs` locally in editable mode along with the dev dependencies
 ```
 pip install -e ".[dev]"
 ```

-Now you're ready to make changes to `src/fsrs` and see your changes reflected immediately!
+Now you're ready to make changes to files in the `fsrs` directory and see your changes reflected immediately.

-### Bump the version number
+### Pass the checks

-This project follows [semantic versioning](https://semver.org/), so please make sure to increment the version number in [pyproject.toml](pyproject.toml) when contributing new code.

-### Lint, type-check, format and test

-Py-FSRS uses [Ruff](https://github.com/astral-sh/ruff) for linting and formatting, [mypy](https://mypy-lang.org/) for static type-checking and [pytest](https://docs.pytest.org) to run its tests.
-In order for your contribution to be accepted, your code must pass the linting, type-checking and formatting checks as well as the tests.
+In order for your contribution to be accepted, your code must pass the linting, type-checking and formatting checks as well as the unit tests.

 Lint your code with:
 ```